Feeling the Ceiling

 Fashion for Rock Climbers

-Frockies and Rockies united at a fashion parade inspired by rock climbing at the Nati (Natimuk) Frinj Festival of 2011.
+Frockies and Rockies united at a fashion parade inspired by rock climbing at the Nati Frinj Biennale of 2011.

 It was a sellout show with over 300 in attendance.

-This project was made possible by a ‘Cultural Projects and Skills Development Grant’ offered by the Regional Arts Fund, administered in Victoria by Regional Arts Victoria.
+The project was made possible through a grant from the Regional Arts Fund administered by Regional Arts Victoria.